CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/system_playground/papers/ts_core/path_a_meaning_is_four_fields.md

 ## Introduction

-The Path A four-field token model consists of token_surface, token_base, token_expression, and token_intent.
+The Path A four-field token model (FFTM) consists of token_surface, token_base, token_expression, and token_intent.
 These four fields are necessary and sufficient for meaning understanding and interpretation in Path A.

 TS requires a four-field token model to support deterministic, lane-local meaning construction under the constraints of the architecture scaffold.
 The fields partition surface geometry, lexical identity, expressive metadata, and pragmatic force so that each Path A primitive owns only the surfaces required for its role.
 This partitioning prevents authority drift, preserves replay equivalence, and enables clean commitment via TPU to semantic_core.
 Removing any field breaks deterministic meaning construction; adding fields violates minimalism and explicit dependency rules.